 This course surveys the main elements of the history, thought and practice of the

-major religious traditions of the Western world:judaism,Catholicism and Protestantism.
+major religious traditions of the Western world:judaism,christianity and islam.

 This is a systematic study of the foundational beliefs of catholicism; where they